-With food-heavy events like Halloween and Thanksgiving, you might be busy cooking up a storm…and watching your dog snarf up any treats, candy, or bits of dropped food from the floor.
-Which, as funny as it might be to watch, could lead to them overeating or eating too fast – and ending up with a bad case of dog bloat.
-(Resulting in a ruined Thanksgiving dinner or Halloween party as you rush your buddy to an emergency vet clinic instead of enjoying your evening.)
+With Halloween and Thanksgiving coming up, you might be busy cooking up a storm…and watching your dog snarf up any food from the floor.
+Which could lead to them overeating or eating too fast – and ending up with a bad case of dog bloat, a potentially life-threatening condition.
+Here are the signs and symptoms to watch out for – and how to spot a potential health issue early.

 What is dog bloat?